Identifying Drift, Diffusion, and Causal Structure from Temporal Snapshots: Background and related work

-The problem of non-identifiability given $p_0$ appears if there exists an alternative drift-diffusion pair, $(\tilde{A}, \tilde{H}) \neq (A, H)$, which shares the same time marginals, following initial distribution $X_0 \sim p_0$.
-Equivalently, the processes share the same Fokker-Planck equation \eqref{eq: FP_linear_additive_noise} across all observed times.
-We first summarize a few classical examples of non-identifiability from the literature \cite{lavenant2021towards, shen2024multi, wang2024generator,hashimoto2016learning,weinreb2018fundamental}.
-In all examples, the processes $X_t$ and $Y_t$ share the same time marginals.
+The problem of non-identifiability occurs if there exists an alternative drift-diffusion pair, e.g. $(\tilde{A}, \tilde{H}) \neq (A, H)$ for linear-additive noise SDEs, which shares the same marginals.
+Equivalently, the processes satisfy the same Fokker-Planck equation across all observed times, given initial distribution $p_0$.
+Non-identifiability can occur due to many factors.
+For example, distinct SDEs can share the same stationary distribution, and would hence be non-identifiable from marginals if $p_0$ is initialized at equilibrium \citep{lavenant2021towards, shen2024learning}.
+Also, if the initial distribution is standard normal $p_0 \sim \mathcal{N}(0, I_d)$, then it would be impossible to distinguish between a pure Brownian motion, and an SDE with an additional rotational vector field \citep{shen2024learning}.
+We overview three classical examples of non-identifiability in Section \ref{sec:Noniden_examples} of the Appendix.

-\begin{ex}[Starting at stationary distribution \cite{lavenant2021towards,shen2024multi}] This example is motivated by the fact that multiple SDEs may share the same stationary distribution.
-Hence, if $p_0$ is initialized at the stationary distribution, then each of these SDEs will be non-identifiable from their marginals.
-We provide a simple example.

-Here, both SDEs have the same stationary distribution $\mathcal{N}(0, \frac{1}{2})$ despite having significantly different individual trajectories.
-Indeed, the stationary distribution of a $1$-dimensional $0$-mean Ornstein-Uhlenbeck (OU) process with drift $-\lambda X_t$ and diffusion $\sigma$ is $\mathcal{N}(0, \frac{\sigma^2}{2d\lambda})$, which depends only on the drift:diffusivity ratio $\lambda/\sigma^2$ \cite{lavenant2021towards}.
-For multivariate OU processes with drift $A$ and observational diffusion $H$, the stationary distribution $\mathcal{N}(0, \Sigma)$ depends only on the relationship $\Sigma A + A \Sigma = -H$ \cite{mandt2016variational}.
-Intuitively, the set of OU processes, which share the same stationary distribution $\mathcal{N}(0, \Sigma)$ are equivalent up to rescaling time. \end{ex}

-\begin{ex}[Rotation around process mean \cite{shen2024multi,hashimoto2016learning,weinreb2018fundamental}] In this example, the first SDE governing $X_t$ is $2$-dimensional Brownian motion and the second SDE governing $Y_t$ adds a divergence-free rotational vector field $(x,y) \to (y, -x)$ about $(0,0)$, which is undetectable if the initial distribution $p_0$ is rotationally invariant.